Comparing Madison Square Garden Entertainment (MSGE) and Its Rivals

-Madison Square Garden Entertainment (NYSE:MSGE – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it weigh in compared to its competitors?
-We will compare Madison Square Garden Entertainment to similar companies based on the strength of its analyst recommendations, earnings, institutional ownership, risk, dividends, valuation and profitability.
+Madison Square Garden Entertainment (NYSE:MSGE – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it contrast to its competitors?
+We will compare Madison Square Garden Entertainment to similar businesses based on the strength of its earnings, risk, analyst recommendations, institutional ownership, valuation, profitability and dividends.

 Risk and Volatility

-Madison Square Garden Entertainment has a beta of 1.06, meaning that its share price is 6% more volatile than the S&P 500.
-Comparatively, Madison Square Garden Entertainment’s competitors have a beta of -0.33, meaning that their average share price is 133% less volatile than the S&P 500.
+Madison Square Garden Entertainment has a beta of 1.06, suggesting that its stock price is 6% more volatile than the S&P 500.
+Comparatively, Madison Square Garden Entertainment’s competitors have a beta of -0.33, suggesting that their average stock price is 133% less volatile than the S&P 500.

+73.1% of Madison Square Garden Entertainment shares are owned by institutional investors.
+Comparatively, 34.7% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
+24.6% of Madison Square Garden Entertainment shares are owned by insiders.
+Comparatively, 25.2% of shares of all “Amusement & recreation services” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This is a summary of current recommendations for Madison Square Garden Entertainment and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Madison Square Garden Entertainment and its competitors, as provided by MarketBeat.

 |Sell Ratings